paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 (2) prescribing minimum safety equipment requirements for a structure to assure adequate protection from fire, explosion, natural disaster, and other serious accidents or casualties;

-(3) establishing water or waterfront safety zones, or other measures, for limited, controlled, or conditional access and activity when necessary for the protection of any vessel, structure, waters, or shore area; and
+(3) establishing water or waterfront safety zones, or other measures, for limited, controlled, or conditional access and activity when necessary for the protection of any vessel, structure, waters, or shore area;

-(4) establishing procedures for examination to assure compliance with the requirements prescribed under this section.
+(4) establishing procedures for examination to assure compliance with the requirements prescribed under this section; and

+(5) prohibiting a representative of a government of country that the Secretary of State has determined has repeatedly provided support for acts of international terrorism under section 620A of the Foreign Assistance Act of 1961 ([22 U.S.C.
+2371](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371&num=0&edition=prelim)) from visiting a facility for which a facility security plan is required under section 70103(c).

 **(c) State Law.—** Nothing in this section, with respect to structures, prohibits a State or political subdivision thereof from prescribing higher safety equipment requirements or safety standards than those that may be prescribed by regulations under this section.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–60, § 7321(c)(1), inserted “, including damage or destruction resulting from cyber incidents, transnational organized crime, or foreign state threats” after “adjacent to such waters”.

+Subsec. (a)(2).
+Pub.
+L. 119–60, § 7321(c)(2), inserted “or harm resulting from cyber incidents, transnational organized crime, or foreign state threats” after “loss”.

+Subsec. (b)(5).
+Pub.
+L. 119–60, § 7321(d), added par.
+(5).

 <a id="section-70012"></a>